vippsas/vipps-developers/test-environment.md

 1. The user's email address can not be verified in the normal way.
    See: [Email address](#email-address).
 1. Payment of invoices is unavailable.
-1. We allow 10,000 incorrect PIN attempts before locking the Vipps user's account.
+1. We allow 10,000 incorrect PIN attempts before locking the user's account.

-To test functionality that is not available in MT, you will have to use the the production environment in a controlled manner, using a real user and a real merchant.
+To test functionality that is not available in MT, you will have to use the production environment in a controlled manner, using a real user and a real merchant.

 ## Access to the test environment

 ### Merchants

-All merchants with API access have access to the Vipps test environment.
+All merchants with API access have access to the test environment.

-A test sales unit is automatically created when the merchant submits an order for a Vipps product (that has an API), and the details can be found on the "Utvikler" (developer) section on [portal.vipps.no](https://portal.vipps.no).
+A test sales unit is automatically created when the merchant submits an order for a Vipps MobilePay product with an API.
+The details can then be found on the *Utvikler* (*developer*) section on [portal.vipps.no](https://portal.vipps.no).

 See: